ishanbawa/MVCRazorPlusAngular5/README.md

 How It Works.

 1. Angular Does Not Let You Change Html Once The Components Are Compiled, I Had To Get Around That To Bring Razor.
 So The First Step Is A Directive That Will Fetch The Html.
 2. Now As We "Microsoft Used To People" Use Razor Mostly, So I Let It Be as Usual.
 But In Layout Page I Placed The RenderBody() in an Element Which i gave an Arbirary Id.
-It Hold The Actual Page's Content Like /Home/Index.cshtml content which has both angular and razor mixed.
+It Held The Actual Page's Content Like /Home/Index.cshtml content which has both angular and razor mixed.
 (As Usual MVC Flow).
 3. Also In Layout Page There's A Section Which Will Recieve The "Angular Selector" To Load For The Current Request.
-4. Now I Made An Interface Which Has Some Properties That Every Page Must Have Including A Function To Fetch The Html From "Already Loaded Html" And Even Parsing "Model Ojects In Components" Frp, Json Values That Might Be Coming C# Side.
+4. Now I Made An Interface Which Has Some Properties That Every Page Must Have Including A Function To Fetch The Html From "Already Loaded Html" And Even Parsing "Model Objects In Components" From Json Values That Might Be Coming From C# Side.
 So When NgInit Is Called Our Inteface Function Will Be Called Which Will Be Mostly Same For All Compoents.
 By This Time Html Will Be Loaded Into Directive And Model Objects Will Also Be Ready.
 5. Next Step Will Be The Directive In First Step Making The "Ugly Ugly Hack" To Make A Runtime Module Importing A Shared Module "Where You Are Supposed To Declare All Your Services, Directive And Pipes Etc For This To Remain A Smooth Experience".
-That Runtime Module Will Have "Then And There Generated Dynamic Component" Compliled Next.
+That Runtime Module Will Have "Then And There Generated Dynamic Component With Dynamic Html" Compliled Next.
 Now After It Has Been Compiled.
 The Ugly Work Starts.
 I Copy All Features of Our Actual Component To This New Dynamic Component Object Including All Its Function.
 I Know Its Ugly But It Gives Me What I Needed For A Small Project I Had.
 6. It Seemed To Be Working Just Fine , Objects Were Being Interpolated, Changes Were Reflecting.
 7. It Serves A Simple Solution :)